Fragility

 I had gone from a pre-illness weight of about 94kg to just under 80kg.
 My muscles had atrophied and I was unable to walk.
 It would take me a full week of rehab to start with standing, then shuffling a few steps with a frame, to managing to walk 20-50m with a walking frame.
 My right foot had temporary nerve damage from being on my back for so long and compressed nerves in my lower spine.

 I spent the next 2 weeks in the ward, initially recovering from the intense delirium that the ICU drugs caused.
-The way i’ve explained this to others is that it was “like someone put your brain in a microwave for two minutes”.
+The way I’ve explained this to others is that it was “like someone put your brain in a microwave for two minutes”.
 Since I have no memory of pain or discomfort from the time I spent in ICU, my real “trauma” was psychological.
 I can’t overstate how powerful the delirium was.
 It will be some time before those “memories” fade.

 There were 3 core themes to my delirium: